 FDA-Approved Peptides (Definitely Legal)

 Many peptides are fully FDA-approved prescription medications.
 These are completely legal when prescribed by a doctor and obtained from a licensed pharmacy.
+Research published in the Journal of Peptide Science documented that between 2016 and 2024, a total of 34 peptide therapeutics received FDA approval, spanning a wide range of disease areas including cancer, metabolic disorders, and neurological conditions (Al Musaimi, 2024).

 These peptides have undergone extensive clinical trials and met FDA safety and efficacy standards.
 When used as prescribed, they’re perfectly legal.